for Veterans and the Public

-Dr. Rena Fox is a Clinical Professor in Medicine in General Internal Medicine at UCSF Medical Center.
+Dr. Rena Fox is a Clinical Professor in Medicine at UCSF.
 She is in the Division of General Internal Medicine and has a special interest in hepatitis C and viral hepatitis.
 She performs research into hepatitis C at the San Francisco VA Medical Center.
 She cares for patients with hepatitis B and C at the Viral Hepatitis Practice at UCSF Medical Center.
 She is a member of the VA National Hepatitis C Resource Center in San Francisco, focusing on developing tools for primary care doctors to learn how to care for patients with hepatitis C and ways to improve hepatitis C care at VA sites around the country.
 She also serves as Medical Editor of the National VA Hepatitis C Website.
 Additionally, she has an active primary care practice and teaches clinical internal medicine to residents at the UCSF Medical Center.

 Annie Luetkemeyer, MD

-Dr. Annie Luetkemeyer is an Assistant Clinical Professor of Medicine at UCSF Medical Center, and attending physician, Positive Health Practice, San Francisco General Hospital.
-Her research interests are HIV-TB co-infection, TB diagnostics, HIV-HBV co-infection, and novel strategies for initial antiretroviral therapy
+Dr. Annie Luetkemeyer is an Associate Professor of Medicine at UCSF, and attending physician, Positive Health Practice, San Francisco General Hospital.
+Her research interests are HIV/TB co-infection, TB diagnostics, HIV/hepatittis C co-infection, and novel strategies for initial antiretroviral therapy

 Dr. Peiperl is the former director of the UCSF Center for HIV Information.
 He has authored print and online reviews on a variety of topics in HIV/AIDS, and currently is an editor at PLoS.